gauthamk89/MapReduce-Algorithms-Datascience-Coursera-/README.md

 list of the document identifiers in which that word appears.

-Relational Join - Problem statment
+Relational Join.py - Problem statment
 Implement a relational join as a MapReduce query

 Consider the following query: